Larry Flynt: Legal battles

 Flynt was embroiled in many legal battles regarding the regulation of pornography and free speech within the United States, especially attacking the Miller v.
 California (1973) obscenity exception to the First Amendment.
 He was first prosecuted on obscenity and organized crime charges in Cincinnati in 1976 by Simon Leis, who headed a local anti-pornography committee.
 He was given a sentence of 7–25 years in prison, but served only six days in jail; the sentence was overturned on appeal following allegations of prosecutorial misconduct, as well as judicial and jury bias.
 One argument resulting from this case was reviewed by the U.S. Supreme Court in 1981.
 Flynt made an appearance in a feature film based on the trial, The People vs. Larry Flynt (1996), playing the judge who sentenced him in the case.

 Outraged by a derogatory cartoon published in Hustler in 1976, Kathy Keeton, then girlfriend of Penthouse publisher Bob Guccione, filed a libel suit against Flynt in Ohio.
 Her lawsuit was dismissed because she had missed the deadline under the statute of limitations.
 She then filed a new lawsuit in New Hampshire, where Hustler's sales were very small.
 The question of whether she could sue there reached the U.S. Supreme Court in 1983, with Flynt losing the case.
 This case is occasionally reviewed today in first-year law school Civil Procedure courses, due to its implications regarding personal jurisdiction over a defendant.

 During the proceedings in Keeton v.
-Hustler Magazine, Flynt reportedly shouted "Fuck this court!" and called the justices "nothing but eight assholes and a token cunt" (referring to Justice Sandra Day O'Connor).
+Hustler Magazine, Flynt shouted "Fuck this court!" and called the justices "nine assholes and one token cunt" (referring to Justice Sandra Day O'Connor).
 Chief Justice Warren E. Burger had him arrested for contempt of court, but the charge was later dismissed.

 Also in 1983, he leaked an FBI surveillance tape to the media regarding John DeLorean.
 In the videos, when arresting DeLorean, the FBI is shown asking him whether he would rather defend himself or have "his daughter's head smashed in".
 During the subsequent trial, Flynt wore a U.S. flag as a diaper and was jailed for six months for desecration of the flag.